PUSH-YA/PUSH-YA.github.io/_pages/about.md

 Hello!
 My name is Pushya Jain.

-I am a 3rd-year computer science student (at [UBC](https://www.ubc.ca/)) with a lot of passion for developing his analytical and quantitative skills and a quick learner.
-I am currently pursuing a degree in a bachelor of science, a major in Computer Science and minor in Data Science.
+I am a 4th-year BSc student majoring in computer science and statistics with a minor in data science (at [UBC](https://www.ubc.ca/)).
+I have lot of passion for developing my analytical and quantitative skills.

 I have provided links to my social media below if you want to contact me.